-Camp Ruff It Doggie Daycare is a place for your dog to play and socialize with other dogs while you are at work, on vacation, or need to get your pet out of the house for a while.
+Camp Ruff It Doggie Daycare is a place for your dog to play and socialize with other dogs while you are at work, on vacation, have an appointment or need to get your pet out of the house for a while.

 It helps your dog to become social with other dogs, relieves boredom and/or stress of being alone all day.
 It provides plenty of exercise to ensure optimal health for your dog.

 Your dog will go home happy and tired from a full day of play with pals.
 Here's all you need to know!